agihil/course-catalog-canonicity/README.md

 - the person`s date of birth (Geburtsdatum)
 - the person`s gender (Geschlecht)

-## data/hein_1990
+## data/hein_1990.csv
 The table contains the data collected in a study by Jürgen Hein in 1990.
 Hein collected data on courses from several German universities and counted per writer the number of courses dealing with them for the time between the summer semester 1970 until winter semester 1986/87.
 In the table each row represents a writer.
 The column represent:
 - the name of the writer as named by Hein (Hein_Benennung)
 - the GND-ID of the writer as identified by me (GND-Nummer)
 - the count of courses as listet by Hein (Gesamt_count) \[The numbers in square brackets stand for the number of courses after 1980.\]
 - the literary period as listet by Hein (Epoche_Hein)

+## data/universities.csv
+The table contains short names and the real names of the universities sampled.

 ## Selection Process

 ### Lists of German Studies Programs in Germany, Austria and Switzerland.
 The population surveyed in this project are German studies courses in Germany, Austria and Switzerland.
 Therefore, the first step was to compile lists of German studies courses in these countries.
-The initial aim was to select degree programs, not universities.
-Therefore, the information collected is more detailed than actually used in the later analysis.

 #### Germany
-For Germany, the website of the "Agentur für Arbeit" (https://web.arbeitsagentur.de/studiensuche/) was used and the keywords "Germanistik" and "Deutsch" were searched for using the search function.
+For Germany, the website of the "Agentur für Arbeit" (https://web.arbeitsagentur.de/studiensuche/) was used and the keywords "Germanistik" and "Deutsch" were searched for, using the search function.
 The resulting lists were copied into a table.
 Degree programs with a focus on the Middle Ages, linguistics, interculturality, translation, German as a second or foreign language, degree programs in which German Studies was only a minor subject, as well as degree programs that clearly did not deal with literary studies but only with the German language were removed.
 For the remaining study programs, the following was recorded (partly automatically, partly manually): the city, the federal state, the degree, whether it was a teachers' training program and, if so, for which type of school.
-Subsequently, for the sake of simplicity all teacher training programs except for the "Gymnasium" school type were removed.
+Subsequently, for the sake of simplicity all teacher training programs except for the "Gymnasium" (high school) type were removed.
 126 study programs were obtained that way.

 #### Austria
 The starting point was the website www.studienwahl.at.
-There, the keyword "Germanistik" was searched for and, as with the example of Germany, some degree courses were removed and additional information recorded.
+There, the keyword "Germanistik" was searched for, and, as with the example of Germany, some degree courses were removed and additional information recorded.
 15 study programs were obtained that way.

 #### Switzerland